Grid487/garlic-like-roguelite-horde-survival-gamemode/README.md

 - arccw_mult_hipfire 0.3
 - arccw_mult_shootwhilesprinting 1

+Check out notes.txt to get more info on what i'm planning to add or other brainstormings

 This is my first time creating a gamemode so please bear with the file and code structure...any pointers to improve my work would be appreciated.